osamahan999/shopify-image-host-backend/README.md

 Frontend repository with a much more indepth readme about the project @https://github.com/osamahan999/shopify-image-host-frontend

 To run this, you must either:
-Simply navigate to the hosted version @https://shopifyimagerepofrontend.uc.r.appspot.com/
+Hosted version is offline b/c I'm out of google cloud credits lol

-or set up on your own machine by following these steps:
+set up on your own machine by following these steps:

 1. Clone the repo from my github
 2. npm install